 bisexuals, lesbians, religious

-liberals, and professionals in the medical and therapeutic professions
+liberals, those who are not religiously affiliated, and professionals in the medical and therapeutic professions

 define a person's "sexual orientation" according to the gender(s) of the

 person to whom that person is sexually attracted:

 - Heterosexuality includes about 90% of adults -- those who are sexually attracted only to members of the opposite gender.